NoFap Depression after Week One (And Easy-to-Use Tools for Coping with It)

 But getting to this place required willpower and coping with depression.

-One week later, I experienced these PMO withdrawal symptoms:
+One week later, I experienced these NoFap withdrawal symptoms:

 - Lack of motivation to do anything